sajag1999/Website-Blocker-Project/README.md

 # Website Blocker
  This Website blocking project is competed using python.It will be very useful ,while working in offices(working hours).
-For to start ,you need to find the path of the local host script and creat a task in task scheduler.
+To start ,you need to find the path of the local host script and create a task in task scheduler.
+This process of blocking is helpful for different different ages person,like- parents can block the websites on gadgets .so,that children will only access relevant sites to the education.